MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

     - Microsoft Foundry
 ---

-# Extract data with Content Understanding in Microsoft Foundry
+# Extract data with Content Understanding in Microsoft Foundry (deprecated)

+> **Note**: This exercise is deprecated, and will be deleted soon.
+Consider completing the replacement exercise at <https://go.microsoft.com/fwlink/?linkid=2347369>.

 Azure Content Understanding provides multi-modal analysis of documents, audio files, video, and images to extract information.

 In this exercise, you will use Azure Content Understanding in Foundry, Microsoft's platform for creating intelligent applications, to extract information from invoices.

 This exercise takes approximately **25** minutes.